Wu-Tang Forever (Drake song): Remix

 Two days after the song's release, Wu-Tang Clan member U-God told Vibe that the whole Wu-Tang Clan, had recorded verses over the track not knowing if it would be for the official version or the remix.
 The members had recorded their verses earlier in the year while on their European 20th anniversary concert tour.
 On September 21, 2013, Drake confirmed the remix, stating it would be released soon.

-On September 23, 2013, Inspectah Deck told HipHopDX that he would not be featured on the remix, but knew that at least U-God, Method Man, Masta Killah and Cappadonna recorded verses for the remix.
+On September 23, 2013, Inspectah Deck told HipHopDX that he would not be featured on the remix, but knew that at least U-God, Method Man, Masta Killa and Cappadonna recorded verses for the remix.
 Raekwon also revealed in early October 2013, that he would be featured on the remix.

 On January 16, 2016 via OVO Sound radio, A$AP Mob's Cozy Boys (A$AP Lou and J. Scott) shared an exclusive mix featuring an unreleased verse from A$AP Rocky.